alanwilter/GenEditID/docs/run_amp_pipeline_README.txt

-# Need to install Bioperl, Matt suggested to intsll local copy of perla nd then install bioperl
+# Need to install Bioperl, Matt suggested to intsll local copy of perl and then install bioperl

 # Matt mail
 On 4 Apr 2017, at 11:42, Matthew Eldridge <Matthew.Eldridge@cruk.cam.ac.uk> wrote: